-Boaters who fall in the following categories need to secure VHF Ship Station License.
+Boaters who fall into the following categories need to secure VHF Ship Station License.

-- Owner with boat size of 65 feet or longer
+- Owner with a boat size of 65 feet or longer

-- When a boater travels or broadcasting in a foreign port (the Caribbean, the Bahamas, Canada)
+- When a boater travels or broadcasts in a foreign port (the Caribbean, the Bahamas, Canada)

 - When using single-sideband radios or Inmarsat equipment